dce/provisional/README.md

       --password, -p <s>:   Password (for some SCMs, see below) --id, -i <s>:   Id (for some SCMs, see below) --config, -c <s>:   Config file (optional)
-              --help, -h:   Show this message
+          --private, -r:   Private repository (for some SCMs, see documentation) --help, -h:   Show this message

 The SCM option can be one of the following ("`project_name`" refers to the value of the --name option):